microsoft/FigmaSharp/README.md

 This is where the real magic happens.
 Being able to use Figma documents in C# is nice enough, but we can go one step further and use them to draw native UI views.

 Currently FigmaSharp only supports Cocoa using [Xamarin.Mac](), but others (e.g. WPF, Windows, WinForms) may be added later (contribute!).

-**FigmaSharp.Cocoa** provides renderers and some helper methods to generate `NSView`s from Figma documents dynamically to use in your macOS apps.

 * [NSView.FromFigmaFile()](FigmaSharp/blob/master/FigmaSharp.Cocoa/FigmaViewExtensions.cs#L44)
 * [NSView.FromFigmaUrl()](FigmaSharp/blob/master/FigmaSharp.Cocoa/FigmaViewExtensions.cs#L55)